The Board of Directors and Committees of the Board of Directors

 The Board of Directors recognise the importance of corporate governance as set out in the QCA Code to protect shareholder value.
 Although adherence to the QCA Code is not compulsory for companies listed on AIM, the Directors adopt the principles of the QCA Code to the extent they consider appropriate for a company the size and nature of Avacta Group plc.

 The Board is responsible for the Company’s systems of corporate governance.
-At 30 November 2017, the Board comprised four Non-executive Directors and two Executive Directors.
+At 1st April 2018, the Board comprised three Non-executive Directors and two Executive Directors.

 The division of responsibilities between the Chairman and the Chief Executive Officer is clearly defined.
 The Chairman’s primary responsibility is ensuring the effectiveness of the Board and setting its agenda.
 The Chairman has no involvement in the day-to-day business of the Group.
 The Chief Executive has direct charge of the Group on a day-to-day basis and is accountable to the Board for the financial and operational performance of the Group.